mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/starting_krita.rst

 To create a new canvas you have to create a new document from the :guilabel:`File` menu or by clicking on :guilabel:`New File`  under start section of the welcome screen.
 This will open the new file dialog box.
-If you want to open an existing image, either use :menuselection:`File --> Open` or drag the image from your computer into Krita's window.
+If you want to open an existing image, either use :menuselection:`File --> Open...` or drag the image from your computer into Krita's window.

 .. image:: /images/Starting-krita.png